2010–2013 Big East Conference realignment: The return of Temple

 With WVU's departure, the Big East was temporarily left with only seven football programs.
 In an attempt to fill the Mountaineers' place, the conference first sought to have Boise State football join a year early.
 However, the school turned the offer down because it would have been subject to steep financial penalties from both the Mountain West and WAC had the football team left for the Big East in 2012.
 The conference then entered into talks with Temple, which had been a football member of the Big East from 1991 until being expelled after the 2004 season.
 At the time of their expulsion, the Owls were one of the worst programs in major-college football, but had since achieved respectability in the Mid-American Conference, appearing in two bowl games in the previous three seasons.

 On March 7, the Big East and Temple announced that the Owls would return to Big East football in 2012; the school would become a full conference member in 2013.
 Temple paid exit fees of $6 million to the MAC and $1 million to its then-current all-sports conference, the Atlantic 10, with the Big East picking up an undisclosed portion via future revenue distributions.
-Temple's move caused increased speculation that their crosstown rival Villanova could soon choose to upgrade to FBS and join the Big East football conference.
+Temple's move caused increased speculation that their local rival Villanova could soon choose to upgrade to FBS and join the Big East football conference.
 Villanova had been contemplating such a move in 2011 before the Big East backed out.
 During the discussions between the conference and Temple, Villanova was reportedly given $1 million earmarked toward upgrading its football facilities, with a possible $2 million more available if it chose to join for football.
 In addition, the Big East football entry fee, a reported $2.5 million, would be waived if Villanova joined within the next three years.